GiulioRossetti/cdlib/README.md

 # NClib - Network Community Library

-``NClib`` provides implementations of several community discovery algorithms along with well-known partition evaluation measures.
+``NClib`` provides implementations of several community discovery algorithms.
+Moreover, it implements a wide set of partition evaluation measures as well as predefined visualization facilities.

+``NClib`` is designed around the ``networkx`` python library: however, when needed, it takes care to authomatically convert (from and to) ``igraph`` object so to provide an abstraction on specific algorithm implementations to the final user.

 ## Installation